Co-Director, Georgia Tech Center for the Study of Women, Science and Technology

 Contributor and Editor, "Tribute to John O. McCormick."
 The College Hill Review.
 Online quarterly exploring style in the arts and humanities.
 May 2011. http://www.collegehillreview.com

-Collaboration with Lee Williams, Beatriz Vegh, Nihad Farooq, Lauren Klein and Nirmal Trivedi on a critical edition and translation of Tomás de Mattos’s La fragata de las máscaras (The Frigate of Masks), a novel based on Amasa Delano's memoir and Herman Melville's short story "Benito Cereno" and other works.
+Collaboration with Lee Williams, Beatriz Vegh, Nihad Farooq, and Yanni Loukissas on a critical edition, translation of, and a website about Tomás de Mattos’s La fragata de las máscaras (The Frigate of Masks), a novel about a slave mutiny.
+De Mattos's novel is based on Amasa Delano's memoir and Herman Melville's short story 'Benito Cereno'.

 Faculty: Mary Frank Fox, Mary Lynn Realff, Kristen Gomard, Nelly Stromquist, Manuel Gil-Antón, Elizabeth Balbachevsky, Reitumetse Obakong Mabokela, Anna Smolentseva.